Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 ## 2.7 In-Memory Dump Tools

 A utility is provided to dump and filter the logs from in-memory as well as syslog.
-The in-memory logs should be accessed in the following order to get the log timeing sequence.
+The in-memory logs should be accessed in the following order to get the log timing sequence.

 1. /var/log/ramfs/debug-in-memory.log
 2. /var/log/syslog-debug.log